lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 which code is written, or the test environment.
 In a non-critical application, even when a bug slips to production, it can easily be reverted or patched with a new deployment.
-In these situations, favoring a language that makes writing tests convenient and shortens the code-test-deploy cycle might be the right choice.
+In these situations, favoring a language that makes writing tests convenient and shortens the test-code-deploy cycle might be the right choice.
 As a counter example, native mobile applications and embedded software follows release cycles that make it costly to deploy a fix to all users, once a bug is discovered.
 In this cases, a strong type system can help catching defects